 - Mix all ingredients in a bowl except the water.

-- Roll into an oval shape and flatten using a rolling pin (approx. 2 mm thick).
-Take1 to 1½ tablespoon of the filling and place it on the edge of the flatten dough with a smaller width.
+- Roll into a ball shape and flatten using a rolling pin (approx. 2 mm thick).
+Take1 to 1½ tablespoon of the filling and spread on top of the flatten dough.

-- From where the filling is sitting, roll the dough to make a log.
+- Roll the dough to make a log then lightly pinch the end part of dough to secure.
 Repeat the process until you finish the dough.

-- Dredge with breadcrumbs and shake off excess then place inside the baking tray greased or lined with a parchment paper.
+- Dredge with breadcrumbs and shake off excess then arrange in a baking tray lined with parchment paper (end part sits at the bottom so it won't open up while baking.).
 Make sure that the dough is arranged two inches apart.
-Cover with a towel or cloth and let it rise for 30mins.
+Cover with a towel or cloth and let it rise for 20mins.

 - Preheat oven at 180° C or 356° F 15 minutes before the dough rises.